 Many experienced patent litigators have expressed concern about the wide diversity among judges with regard to the conduct of Markman hearings.
-The charge to this Working Group is "To develop a set of "best practices" for the courts to facilitate claim construction in patent litigation, and to maximize efficiency and minimize inconsistency in the Markman process."
-The approach was to convene a group of practitioners, judges, academics, client executives and representatives of public interest organizations.
+The charge to this Working Group is "to develop a set of 'best practices' for the courts to facilitate claim construction in patent litigation, and to maximize efficiency and minimize inconsistency in the Markman process."
+The approach was to convene a group of practitioners, judges, academics, client executives, and representatives of public interest organizations.
 The Group consists of 39 active members.
-We convened in 3 face-to-face meetings, and held several conference calls, to develop this report.
+We convened in three face-to-face meetings, and held several conference calls, to develop this report.
 A draft report was presented to the 2005 Sedona Conference on Patent Litigation.
-Suggestions received at that conference and in a follow-up survey are reflected in this Public Comment version.
+Suggestions received at that conference and in a follow-up survey are reflected in the Public Comment Version that was released in June 2006.
+Additional comments were received after the formal publication of the Public Comment Version, and this version incorporates certain further changes as a result of those comments and the continued dialogue of WG5.

-The Working Group was privileged to have the benefit of candid comments by two judges from the Court of Appeals for the Federal Circuit and three active and one retired District Court judges with extensive patent litigation trial experience.
-The recommendations here are solely those of the non-judicial members of the Working Group; it does not represent any judicial endorsement of the recommended practices.
+The Working Group was privileged to have the benefit of candid comments by two judges from the Court of Appeals for the Federal Circuit and three active and one retired district court judges with extensive patent litigation trial experience.
+The recommendations here are solely those of the non-judicial members of the Working Group; they do not represent any judicial endorsement of the recommended practices.

 It is, however, formulated in light of the judicial perspective as represented by the judges who sat with us.

-The report focuses on the Markman Process of patent claim construction2 and the Working Group has endeavored to bring together each of the many important perspectives on the complex and controversial procedural issues surrounding the question of how courts should determine the meaning of patent claims.
+The report focuses on the Markman process of patent claim construction and the Working Group has endeavored to bring together each of the many important perspectives on the complex and controversial procedural issues surrounding the question of how courts should determine the meaning of patent claims.
 Responding to input from these many diverse views, the Working Group has endeavored to fully and fairly join issues, to provide careful analysis, and where consensus emerged, to provide thoughtful recommendations for "best practices."
 These recommendations are not suggested as a uniform procedure for use in all patent cases.
 We recognize that the dockets of the various district courts vary widely and that local customs and practices will affect the way a particular judge will try a patent case.
-The report does represent the consensus view3 of the practitioners and others affected by patent litigation as to the procedural aspects of the claim construction process that seem to us to work best in most cases.
-We set forth the 26 Principles that we believe should inform the judge's decision on how to proceed.
-We also present two alternative pre-hearing orders that can be used as a template and that reflect the recommended principles.
+The report does represent the consensus view of the practitioners and others affected by patent litigation as to the procedural aspects of the claim construction process that seem to us to work best in most cases.
+We set forth the 22 Principles that we believe should inform the judge's decision on how to proceed.
+We also present two alternative pre-hearing orders that can be used as a template and that reflect the recommended Principles.